JoaoNasMonteiro/profissionalEAcademico/README.md

 In the directory [certificadosCursosEventos](https://github.com/JoaoNasMonteiro/profissionalEAcademico/tree/24ea689e1ec27fd240b823d6c4e2e56040b1418d/certificadosCursosEventos), you will find various certificates from courses and events I have attended.
 The most notable ones have dedicated subdirectories with discussions, photos, and references to the projects developed.

 Additionally, the directory [projetosDeProgramacao](https://github.com/JoaoNasMonteiro/profissionalEAcademico/tree/24ea689e1ec27fd240b823d6c4e2e56040b1418d/projetosDeProgramacao) contains a range of programming projects I have authored, with a focus primarily on Python.

+You can contact me through the email joaonasmont@gmail.com or the number +55 (71) 98187-5659